 Author contributions: Endhardt K, Märkl B, Probst A and Aust D contributed to study conception and design; Schaller T contributed to data acquisition, data analysis, and interpretation; Endhardt K, Märkl B and Aust D contributed to data acquisition, data analysis, and interpretation writing of article; all authors contributed to editing, reviewing and final approval of the article; Endhardt K and Märkl B contributed equally to this work.

-Institutional review board statement: The study has been approved by the internal review board of the Klinikum Augsburg (Refiew-Number: BKF 2015-13).
+Institutional review board statement: The study has been approved by the internal review board of the Klinikum Augsburg (Review-Number: BKF 2015-13).

 Informed consent statement: Informed consent statement was not required because of the design of a retrospective observational study.
 The study was performed in accordance to the national laws (Bayerisches Krankenhausgesetz).